laravel-zero/phar-updater/README.md

 }
 ```

-See the Update Strategies section for an overview of how to setup the SHA-1 strategy.
-It's a simple to maintain choice
+See the [Update Strategies](#update-strategies) section for an overview of how to set up the SHA-1 or SHA-256 strategy.
-for development or nightly versions of phars which are released to a specific numbered version.
+It's a simple to maintain choice for development or nightly versions of phars which are released to a specific numbered
+version.

 ### Github Release Strategy